Reading

 Phonics

 In Reception and KS1 the children all have daily phonics lessons.
-As a school we use Letters and Sounds to inform our planning.
+As a school we use the Twinkl Phonics Scheme.
 We use a variety of resources and games to aid the children and to make the teaching and learning of phonics exciting and interesting.

 Below is a list of websites that can support you and your child with letters and sounds